colonial-heritage/integration/packages/change-fetcher/README.md

-# Change Discoverer
+# Change Fetcher

-CLI for discovering and processing changes.
+CLI for fetching changes from a remote service

 ## Build